-In November 2009, we entered into a supply agreement with Johnson Matthey, Inc., or JMI, pursuant to which JMI has agreed to supply us with all of the KP201 necessary for clinical trials and commercial sale for a price equal to JMI's manufacturing cost and to provide process optimization and development services for all products that utilize KP201 as the active pharmaceutical ingredient, or API.
-In exchange, we issued shares of our common stock to JMI, provided that the commercial supply arrangement for KP201 would be exclusive to JMI in the United States and agreed to pay JMI royalties on the net sales of any products that utilize KP201 as the API.
+In November 2009, we entered into a supply agreement with Johnson Matthey, Inc., or JMI, pursuant to which JMI has agreed to supply us with all of the KP201 necessary for clinical trials and commercial sale for a price equal to JMI's manufacturing cost and to provide process optimization and development services for KP201.
+In exchange, we issued shares of our common stock to JMI, provided that the commercial supply arrangement for KP201 would be exclusive to JMI in the United States and agreed to pay JMI royalties on the net sales of any products that utilize KP201 as the active pharmaceutical ingredient, or API.
 The percentage royalty rate ranges from the high teens at low volumes to the mid-single digits at higher volumes.

-We are responsible for all costs of any KP201 manufactured during a specified validation process for all products that utilize KP201 as the API.
+We are responsible for all costs of any KP201 manufactured during a specified validation process for KP201.
 After completion of the validation process, but prior to the commercial launch of any products that utilize KP201 as the API, JMI will manufacture batches of KP201 at a price to be negotiated.
 Failure to agree upon this pricing would result in JMI supplying these batches to us free of charge and we would pay JMI an additional royalty payment on such batches.
 The percentage royalty rate ranges from the low teens at low volumes to the low single digits at higher volumes and is additive to any minimum royalty we may owe JMI on such batch.
-If there is a commercial launch of any product that utilizes KP201, JMI will manufacture and supply KP201 at a price equal to JMI's fully allocated manufacturing cost.
+JMI will manufacture and supply KP201 at a price equal to JMI's fully allocated manufacturing cost after commercial launch should we obtain approval for marketing from the FDA.